markatwork1/Firstdrafts/Uniswap Weekly Update 15-10-21.md

 [September 15th Discussion](https://gov.uniswap.org/t/proposal-to-refresh-the-uniswap-default-list/14178)

+#### *A discussion has taken place twice to refresh the Uniswap token*
-- Currently Uniswap uses gemini 2 token list instead, that hasn’t been updated for half a year, nor gov have direct control over it, unlike with default one
+- Currently Uniswap uses Gemini 2 token lists.
+They haven't been updated for half a year, nor does the community have direct control over it, unlike with default one
 - Its time for the community to provide the protocol with an awesome token list it deserves that is curated in a decentralised and fair manner
 - Also Optimism and Arbitrum network lists are maintained by optimism ethereum and offchain labs accordingly